Kids' Questions About a Kid's BMI

 BMI is a way to measure how much body fat you have.
 Doctors check BMI because weighing too much for your height can cause health problems like a broken hip, knee pain, heart disease, or diabetes.

-To find out your BMI, you need to know:
+To find out your BMI, you need to know your height and weight.

 With this information, a nurse or doctor can look at a chart to find your BMI.
 There are also BMI calculators on web sites that anyone can use.
 Kids need a kid's BMI calculator that is different than the kind adults use.